sainelluri0306/ASL-Translation-Project/README.md

 ---

 ## Code
+## Code
-Arduino code is included in the ASL-Translation-Project.ino file.
+Arduino code is included in the [ASL-Translation-Project.ino](./code/ASL-Translation-Project.ino) file.
 It reads flex sensor values and maps them to ASL letters.

 ---